AlonsoChate/LifeSaver/README.md

 ![Engine Architecture](https://github.com/AlonsoChate/LifeSaver/blob/main/figures/EngineArchitecture.png)

 - Front end

 - Main

 - AR Handler

 - ARCore

+  ARCore

 - Map Handler

+  The map handler directly deals with the BaiduMap API, which feeds user location into API and receive the navigation information.

 - DB

+  The DB (database) is used for storing `user profiles` and `AED locations`. `user profiles` include users' personal health conditions, emergency contacts, and personal information. `AED locations` are stored in the form API requires.

 ## APIs and Controller
 - Front End and Back End, using Okhttp